New Dallas Company Brings Products and ‘Super Deals’ from Great Female-Owned Brands to You | PaperCity Magazine

 Dallas has always had an impressive landscape of female entrepreneurs.
 From Jamie O’Banion’s Allure-approved BeautyBio to Suzy Batiz’s Poo-Pourri empire, several Dallas-bred brands have become household names across the country.
 But even some of the longest running small business successes were no match for a global pandemic.

-Take, for instance, the Akola Project, and 15-year-old Dallas brand that employs thousands of women of Uganda.
-After being dropped by Neiman Marcus, Sax, and Nordstrom due to pandemic’s economic toll, founder Brittany Merrill Underwood wasn’t sure if they’d survive.
+Take, for instance, the Akola Project, and 15-year-old Dallas brand sold at Neiman Marcus, Saks Fifth Avenue, and Nordstrom that employs hundreds of at risk women in Uganda.
+When the pandemic hit the U.S., founder Brittany Merrill Underwood knew she needed to secure additional retail channels.
 A chance FaceTime call with another female entrepreneur, Miracle Milkookies’ Whitney Rowell — both women have young kids that asked to see each other during lockdown — inspired an idea.

 “That’s really where the idea for HerStory came from — a FaceTime call for two preschoolers,” says Underwood’s equally entrepreneurial sister Tinsley Merrill (founder of experiential marketing platform Pairr), who joined forces with the duo to launch the Dallas-based service.